-A year after Janet, Karen, and Lynn began their studies at the College, Warren Winston began his college football career at William & Mary in 1968.
-He was the university's first African American scholarship athlete and the first African American on the football team.
-Warren Winston was recognized more so for his incredible contributions to the team than the color of his skin.
+A year after Janet, Karen, and Lynn began their studies at the university, Warren Winston began his college football career at William & Mary in 1968.
+He was the university's first African American scholarship athlete, and the first African American on the football team.
+Warren Winston was recognized for his incredible contributions to the team.
 He started all three seasons he was eligible to play and received a game ball in 1971 for his performance against Davidson College.
 After graduating, Winston served as a graduate assistant coach for William & Mary for one season.
 After attending graduate school at Virginia Commonwealth University, Winston taught sociology and served as an assistant coach at Bowie State.

-At the 2017 Homecoming game against James Madison and in conjunction with the 50th Anniversary of African Americans in Residence, Warren Winston served as an honorary captain for the football team.
+At the 2017 Homecoming game against James Madison and in conjunction with the 50th Anniversary of African Americans in Residence, Warren Winston served as an honorary captain of the football team.